Q / How do you get to Placencia?

 Q / Are there facilities for cooking our own meals?

-A / None of the rooms at Maya Beach Hotel have kitchenettes but they do have hot water kettles and small beverage refrigerators.
+A / Some of the rooms at Maya Beach Hotel have drip coffee makers and small beverage refrigerators.
+Our king suites and vacation rental properties (beach houses) do have kitchens or kitchenettes.
 Our restaurant serves meals all day.
-Our vacation rentals (beach houses) do have kitchens or kitchenettes.

 Q / What about laundry?